avalanche-foundation/ACPs/ACPs/224-dynamic-gas-limit-in-subnet-evm/README.md

     B -- Yes --> C[Use targetGas from precompile storage]

-    B -- No --> D{Is gas-target set in node config?}
+    B -- No --> D{Is gas-target set in chain config file?}
-    D -- Yes --> E[Use gas-target from node config]
+    D -- Yes --> E[Use gas-target from chain config file]

-    D -- No --> F{Is targetGas set in chainConfig.acp176FeeConfig?}
+    D -- No --> F{Is targetGas set in genesis.config.acp176FeeConfig?}
-    F -- Yes --> G[Use targetGas from chain config]
+    F -- Yes --> G[Use targetGas from genesis.config]

-    F -- No --> H[Use default targetGas e.g. 2 million]
+    F -- No --> H{Has parent block ACP176 fields i.e activated ACP224}
+    H -- Yes --> I[Use parent block ACP176 gas target]
+    H -- No --> J[Use MinTargetPerSecond // P]
 ```

 ## Backwards Compatibility